Capital One Quicksilver vs. Chase Freedom Unlimited: Which is best for you?

 In a nutshell

-With both cards offering $0 annual fee, $0 APR for the first 15 months and similarly sized cash bonuses, you really need to drop into the finer points of each to make a final choice.
+Both cards offer a $0 annual fee and a 0% APR for the first 15 months.
+After that, the Capital One Quicksilver card has a variable APR of 15.49% – 25.49% and the Chase Freedom Unlimited card has a variable APR of 16.49-25.24%.
+The cards even offer identical sized cash bonuses of $150.
+So, you really need to drop into the finer points of each to make a final choice.
 If the sports, music and dining experiences caught your eye, the Capital One Quicksilver is likely the card for you.
 Versatility in how you can use your points might attract you more to the Chase Freedom Unlimited card.

 Both have extended warranty protection on eligible items purchased with the credit card, protect you against unauthorized charges made with your card or account information and offer account alerts for added security.
 The APR for unpaid balances after the first 15 months is nearly identical, too.